corndel-swe/js-supportbank/README.md

 ## Getting started

 1. Fork the project

 2. Clone the project locally

 3. Open `day-1-exercises.md` and follow the instructions from there.

-4. Clone the project locally

-5. Open `day-1-exercises.md` and follow the instructions from there.

 Good luck!